afyijcd/Dietpi-on-asus-c101p/README.md

 How to get dietpi running on an old Asus flipbook

-Install Velvet OS on an ASUS C101 - use the install script or you'll uuid conflicts
+Install Velvet OS on an ASUS C101 - use the install script or you'll get uuid conflicts

+use nmtui to connect to internet if necessary

 - Extend rootfs (see /scripts).
 - Set root password: `sudo passwd root`.
 - Connect via Ethernet.
-- Install DietPi / Other.
+- Install DietPi / Download / Other.

+choose Generic device when prompted

 (Optionally create a DietPi image from the SD card on another computer.)